Heinrich Kroll: Kroll in command

 On 25 May, his Jasta finally received Fokker D.VIIs.
 At about this time, Kroll also became the commander of Jagdgruppe 12, which consisted of his Jasta 24, and Jastas 44 and 79b.
 Kroll continued as Jasta 24's leading ace, steadily racking up his score, mostly against enemy fighters.
 An SE-5a fell on 9 August 1918 to finish his tally at 33.

 On 14 August 1918 he was so seriously wounded in the left shoulder that he never flew in action again.

 The 28 victories he scored with Jasta 24 made up almost a third of its 90 claims; he and Friedrich Altemeier combined for over half the squadron wins.
 Despite being handicapped by the poorly built Pfalz, the Jasta under Kroll's leadership had suffered only 15 casualties.
 Most striking of all, only four of Kroll's victims had been two-seater reconnaissance aircraft.
 Kroll shot down about as many enemy fighters as his more famous compatriot, Manfred von Richthofen.

-Post war
+Post-war

 The end of the war saw him an Oberleutnant.
 He then joined the Hamburg Police as a captain.
 While there he witnessed the attempted Kapp Putsch against the Weimar government.
 In its aftermath he recovered the body of fellow fighter ace Rudolf Berthold, who had been murdered by German communists.

 There followed a quiet period during which he was a clerk.

 He joined the Hamburg Flying Club in 1928 and reclaimed his pilot's license.
 He flew pioneer commercial aviation routes to Berlin and to the northern islands.
 He also used a Junkers F 13, which was the first all-metal civil aviation craft, for sightseeing flights over Hamburg.

-He died of pneumonia on 21 February 1930 and was buried in Ohlsdorf Cemetery in Hamburg.
+He died of pneumonia on 21 February 1930.

 The Luft Hansa later named one of its Junkers 52/3m transports Heinrich Kroll (D-AHUS, W.Nr.4049) to honor him.